frappe/manual_erpnext_com/manual_erpnext_com/www/videos/learn/processing-payroll.md

 **Duration: 4:00**

 This video walks you through processing payroll for Employees.
 You can maintain Salary Structure for each Employee.
-Based on this, you can create Salary Slip individually, or in bulk for all the Employees.
+Based on it, you can create Salary Slips individually, or in bulk for all the Employees.